GSA/digitalgov.gov/content/events/2020/04/2020-04-16-federal-source-code-summit-building-coding.md

 ---

-Code.gov will host the first annual Federal Source Code Summit that will bring together the coding community to share success stories and best practices for utilizing open source software and examine the implementation of the [Federal Source Code Policy](https://sourcecode.cio.gov).
+Code.gov will host the first annual Federal Source Code Summit that will bring together the coding community to share success stories and best practices for utilizing open source software, and examine the implementation of the [Federal Source Code Policy](https://sourcecode.cio.gov).

 The U.S. government spends billions of dollars annually on information technology (IT).
 Whether sustaining legacy systems or procuring highly customized applications, the costs add up.
 Code.gov was launched three years ago to lead the charge for code reuse and open source development while providing agency partners and developers with resources to improve agency mission outcomes and provide quality service while saving taxpayer dollars.